-We don’t use Bootstrap or any other CSS framework in Page Builder Framework to reduce loading time.
+Page Builder Framework doesn’t rely on Bootstrap or any other CSS framework to reduce load time.
 Instead it comes with its own, minimalistic CSS framework.
 Take a look at the helper classes below to easily customize the look of your website.

 To create the grid container, add the